cool8137/end-to-end-deep-learning/README.md

 # end-to-end-deep-learning

-End to end Deep Learning for Price Prediction Project
+End to end Deep Learning for Price Prediction Project.

+This was a deliverable for Manning project: https://www.manning.com/liveprojectseries/end-to-end-deep-learning-for-price-prediction

 ## Build
 To install python3.11, run `make install-mac` if using a mac or `make install-linux` if using a linux environment.